 Legal defenses against burglary charges

 There are numerous legal defense options available to fight against burglary charges.
-A California criminal defense attorney can review the facts of your case and determine which options might be best for you.
+A California criminal defense lawyer can review the facts of your case and determine which defense strategy is likely to get you the best possible outcome.
 Some of the most common defenses against Penal Code 459 PC allegations are:

 Lack of intent